h3fang/blog/content/post/2020/yoga_14s.md

 ## AMD YES

 AMD Ryzen CPUs are much more powerful than Intel's.
-With this low voltage mobile CPU  Ryzen 4800U, it can even beat Intel's hight end desktop CPUs.
+With this low voltage mobile CPU  Ryzen 4800U, it can even beat Intel's high-end desktop CPUs.

 {{% center %}}
 ![](/image/4800u_ladder.webp)